timoschenk/timoschenk.github.io/index.markdown

 ## Scheduled Talks

--  Groningen Workshop on Causal Inference + Machine Learning (Sep 2024)
--  University of Southern Denmark (Sep 2024)
+-  University of Fribourg (May 2025)
--  Microeconometrics Class of 2024 Conference (Sep 2024)